Jacobo Tarrío

 The latest story I've published is “Project Spite.”
 You can also see the table of contents.

-I am a software engineer, originally from Santiago de Compostela, Spain, and now living near New York City with my wife and our dog.
+I am a software engineer, originally from Santiago de Compostela, Spain, and now living near New York City with my family.

-I publish a weekly newsletter about software engineering, called “Coding Sheet”.
-It is an English version of my Galician language newsletter, “A Folla”.
+I used to publish a weekly newsletter about software engineering, called “Coding Sheet”.
+It was an English version of my Galician language newsletter, “A Folla”.
+Arquives are still available in their respective web pages.

-I'm currently writing a Pascal compiler in Pascal, called Pascual.
-I'm also the author of a 100% JavaScript RTL-SDR demodulator, Radio Receiver, and of what once was the smallest useful Twitter client for Android, CheepCheep.
+I'm the author of a 100% JavaScript RTL-SDR demodulator, Radio Receiver, with source available for web application and the Web RTL-SDR library.
+I've also recently written a Pascal compiler in Pascal, called Pascual, and I also wrote the smallest useful Twitter client for Android, CheepCheep.

-I am quite active in amateur radio, with the callsign KK6RKA (EA1ITI when operating outside of the US.)
+I am an amateur radio enthusiast with the callsigns AE2IT (USA) and EA1ITI (Spain).
+I formerly held US callsign KK6RKA.
 My main interests are shortwave (20 and 40m mainly), software-defined radio (SDR), and exchanging QSL cards.
-Feel free to email me to schedule a contact!

 You can email me to my name at my surname dot org.